 A first criticism appears in the years 1830, affirming that this mass culture lowers the general level of the culture in the national space.
 This tendency is denounced by Sainte-Beuve, one of the most influential critics and essayists of his time.
-He wrote an article on “Industrial Literature” in the Revue des Deux Mondes, a high-end society magazine.
+He wrote an article on “Industrial Literature” in the revue des Deux Mondes, a high-end society magazine.

 Another criticism comes from the German sociologists of the Frankfurt School (Theodore Adorno, Max Horkheimer) who believe that this cultural industry is a tool of alienation, a devastating tool of capitalism.

-Conditions of emergence of the mass culture
+Conditions of the emergence of the mass culture

-3 conditions of emergence of the popular culture: conception, diffusion, and reception.
+Three conditions of emergence of the popular culture: conception, diffusion, and reception.